Doug Nussmeier: Dallas Cowboys

 On February 14, 2018, Nussmeier was hired by the Dallas Cowboys as their tight ends coach under head coach Jason Garrett and offensive coordinator Scott Linehan.
 In 2020, Nussmeier was retained by the Cowboys under new head coach Mike McCarthy, being promoted to quarterbacks coach.

 Los Angeles Chargers

 In 2023, Nussmeier served as the quarterbacks coach for the Los Angeles Chargers, joining his Dallas Cowboys offensive coordinator Kellen Moore.

 Philadelphia Eagles

 In 2024, Nussmeier once again followed Kellen Moore, with both of them joining the Philadelphia Eagles in the same roles that they served with the Chargers.
 He was part of the staff that won Super Bowl LIX over the Kansas City Chiefs.

 New Orleans Saints

 After Moore was named the new head coach of the New Orleans Saints, it was announced later that month that Nussmeier had been hired as the team's offensive coordinator on February 20, 2025.

 Personal life

 Nussmeier and his wife Christie have two sons and a daughter.
-His son Garrett is the starting quarterback for the LSU Tigers.
+His son Garrett was the quarterback for the LSU Tigers.